-Hard drives can fail for numerous reasons: computer viruses, accidental file deletion and formatting, electrical problems, unintentional poor handling, mechanical deterioration, read/write head errors, platter degradation, stuck motor, common human errors, etc. While the best defense against data loss is an active backup system, let's face it, most people rarely back up their data.
+Hard drives can fail for numerous reasons: electrical problems, unintentional poor handling, mechanical deterioration, read/write head errors, platter degradation, stuck motors, common human errors, file structure corruption, etc. While the best defense against data loss is an active backup system, let's face it, most people rarely back up their data.

 We've successfully recovered countless seemingly "hopeless" cases: hard drives severely damaged by flood and fire, laptops that fell down stairs, and external drives run over by cars.
 We have recovered data from all of these worst case scenarios.
 If we cannot recover your data, then the failure is objectively beyond repair.

-Physical failure occurs when a drive itself is mechanically or electrically damaged.
+Physical failures occur when a drive itself is mechanically or electrically damaged.
 Data recovery from physically damaged hard drives may involve modifying or replacing damaged components, which we do using specialized hardware and software tools.
-ReStoring Data performs all recoveries using the industry's most cutting edge proprietary equipment in our fully equipped data recovery laboratory.
-Should a physically damaged hard drive needs opening, we will operate on it in a certified Class-100 clean room environment.
+ReStoring Data performs all recoveries using the industry's most cutting-edge proprietary equipment in our fully equipped data recovery laboratory.
+If a physically damaged hard drive needs to be opened, we will operate on it in a certified Class-100 clean room environment.
 This dust-free environment ensures there are no contaminants that might cause permanent physical destruction of your data during recovery.

 Our team of expert recovery technicians has years of experience recovering data from:

-- All types of hard drive failures (logical/physical)
+- All types of physical hard drive failures

 - All computer operating systems (Windows, Mac, Linux, etc.)

 - All brands of hard drives (Seagate, Western Digital, Toshiba, Hitachi, etc.)

 - All hard drive interfaces (IDE/ATA, SATA, SCSI, SAS, USB, Firewire, Thunderbolt, etc.)